Canary Islands is known for

 Gran Canaria The fabulous interior feels a little like the Rockies, especially around the Cruz de Tejeda and Artenara.

-El Teide No hiking boots necessary to reach Spain's highest peak, accessible by cable car and offering heady views.
+El Teide No hiking boots are necessary to reach Spain's highest peak, accessible by cable car and offering heady views.

 Parque Nacional de Timanfaya For a moonscape of extraordinary rock formations, colours and atmosphere, explore Lanzarote's national park.